 Even simply thinking about fleas can make you itch.
 There is absolutely nothing pleasant about these tiny crawling creatures.
-Unfortunately, if you are a proud guinea pig owner that does not mean that you will be able to avoid fleas.
+Unfortunately, if you are a guinea pig owner, you should probably know if you will be able to avoid fleas.

-But before we proceed to the exact step-by-step plan, let’s take a minute to refresh our knowledge about the little beasts.
+Before we proceed to the exact step-by-step plan, let’s take a minute to refresh our knowledge about these pests.

 The great news is that fleas don’t have wings, so they can’t fly for long distances.
 But these creatures are great jumpers.
 Fleas can easily jump on another pet, even if the infected animal didn’t come up too close to the other one.